Have you tried to learn copywriting by reading blog posts?

 How to learn copywriting

-The 5-step system, as outlined above, helped me go from an unknown marketer at a struggling company to a $250/hr copywriter, and then onwards to teaching sell-out copywriting courses.
+The 5-step system, as outlined above, helped me go from an unknown, burnt-out marketer to a $250/hr copywriter, and then onwards to teaching copywriting.

 My main lesson?